orientation/orientation/README.md

 Some of these system dependencies can be installed on a macOS development machine with the `bin/system` command using [Homebrew](https://brew.sh/).

-- Ruby 2.5.1
+- Ruby 2.3 to 2.6
-- PostgreSQL 9.3 (with JSON support, and fuzzystrmatch & pg_trgm extensions)
+- PostgreSQL 9.3+ (with JSON support, and fuzzystrmatch & pg_trgm extensions)
 - Python 2.7 (for Pygments)
 - Node.js 8.12.0 (for yarn)
 - yarn